sutta » mn » Majjhima Nikāya 70

 Kīva dūrevime, bhikkhave, moghapurisā apakkantā imamhā dhammavinayā.

-How far these foolish men have strayed from this teaching and training!
+How far these futile men have strayed from this teaching and training!

 Atthi, bhikkhave, catuppadaṁ veyyākaraṇaṁ yassuddiṭṭhassa viññū puriso nacirasseva paññāyatthaṁ ājāneyya.